 Nikki DuBose is a model, author and advocate.
-She is the Co-Founder of The Artists League for Change, a national nonprofit dedicated to preventing mental health issues and abuse through the creative arts, and is an Ambassador for Shaw Mind Foundation.
+She is the Co-Founder of The Artists League for Change, a national nonprofit dedicated to preventing mental health issues and abuse through the creative arts, and is an Ambassador for the Shaw Mind Foundation.
 Her debut memoir, Washed Away: From Darkness to Light, was released September 30, 2016 in the U.S. and will be released in French in 2018 with Editions du Rocher.

 Tara Nicole DuBose was born in 1985 in Charleston, South Carolina to Sandra Pierce and Wayne DuBose.
 Her mother was an artist and her father was a delivery salesman for local food companies.
 Sandra named her “Tara” after the fictional plantation in the film, Gone with the Wind, directed by Victor Fleming.
 Despite Sandra’s love for the name, she and Wayne often referred to Tara as “Nikki,” short for Nicole, and so the name stuck.
 After her parents divorced when Nikki was two, she and her younger brother were raised by their mother and stepfather.
 Her upbringing was filled with problems; Nikki suffered abuse of all kinds and was a witness to domestic violence.
 Her mother, Sandra, was afflicted with severe mental health conditions and drank heavily.
 As a result, Nikki suffered for over seventeen years from a wide range of mental health conditions.